smellsworth/ellsworthy/README.md

 ## Content management

 To let Matt edit by himself articles and projects, this project use an headless CMS.
-For this project Prismic was selected because there is a free plan without to much restrictions.
+For this project, Prismic was selected because there is a free plan without to much restrictions.

 All code about Prismic is in:
 - `src/server-utils/blog.ts`